Characteristics of a successful beekeeper

 When opening a colony, remember to treat colonies as if they were your pets.
 Do not open colonies when it is raining or freezing; Do not handle colonies with rough, quick movements; Do not open colonies much more than every 5 times in 2 days; and always use a smoker to calm and settle down the colony.
 These may seem like basic tips, but they often make the biggest difference.

-Understand seasonal cycles and manage accordingly
+5. Understand seasonal cycles and manage accordingly

 Beekeepers must understand seasonal cycles in their area, and how it corresponds to honey bee management in their area.
-Here is an example of beekeeping in Minnesota, which I briefly describe with very limited detail:

 - Short spring with limited forage in April

 Spring is often the busiest time for beekeepers.
 Colonies are rapidly growing during a time with limited forage, so beekeepers must provide bees with sugar and protein supplements until plants start blossoming, provide space or split colonies in half before they swarm away, and treat colonies for pests and diseases before the consistent honey flow.
-These tasks are time consuming, but necessary during the spring.
+These tasks are time-consuming, but necessary during the spring. - Long summer honey flow from May-September

 Honey bee colonies require less management during the summer, other than providing space for honey.
 By the time the summer honey flow occurs, the colonies should be treated, fed, and provided space to thrive.
 If not, then the colonies are at risk.
-Honey bees are producing honey during the summer months, thus the only management colonies need is additional boxes to place their honey.
+Honey bees produce honey during the summer months, thus the only management colonies need additional boxes to place their honey.
 If additional boxes are not provided, the colony will likely swarm.

-- Short fall before winter preparation
+- Shortfall before winter preparation

-Fall is another busy time for beekeepers, because they must extract honey, treat colonies, and possibly supplement with more sugar.
+Fall is another busy time for beekeepers because they must extract honey, treat colonies, and possibly supplement with more sugar.
 In reality, fall is preparing colonies for the rough and long Minnesota winter. - Wintering inspections

 In the northern climates, colonies must be inspected very periodically and frames with honey must be moved around to support the colony.

-Monitor varroa mite levels
+6. Monitor varroa mite levels

 Buy bees, equipment and supplements

 The first step to beekeeping is being prepared!
-This begins with not only buying the colonies, but all the necessary equipment.
+This begins with not only buying the colonies but all the necessary equipment.
 I outline beekeeping necessities below:

 1. Honey bee colonies

 Beekeepers can either purchase packaged bees from distributors or nucs from local beekeepers.
 Packaged bees are essentially boxed bees and a queen without removable frames, whereas nucs are typically 4 frames of bees, a queen, and their brood.
-Nucs are a great starting point, but can be a bit more expensive.
-Either way, nucs or packaged bees are a great starting point.
-Research where to purchase colonies in your area!

 2. Boxes and removable frames